 Our newest additions are Agape and Themba Connect.
 Agape Educare is an early childhood centre situated in Zola, Nomzamo catering for the local community.
 Themba Connect is a community-training centre located in Adelaide, Eastern Cape.
 The mission of this centre is to shift paradigms while empowerment and support training enable self-reliance and personal transformation.

-Today, we have over a hundred employees who serve thousands of disadvantaged people every year and are supported by individuals, entities, and volunteers from across the globe.
+Today, we have over fifty employees who serve thousands of disadvantaged people every year and are supported by individuals, entities, and volunteers from across the globe.
 Our journey thus far has been both challenging and remarkable.
-We are so privileged to transform lives through our Education, Healthcare and Training Initiatives.
+We are so privileged to transform lives through our Education, Health and Training Initiatives

 We are grateful to the many individuals, corporate businesses, government bodies and funding organisations that support and help us in restoring hope to many poverty-stricken South Africans.